Sharpness-aware Quantization for Deep Neural Networks: Visualization of the Loss Landscapes

+To investigate the sensitivity of hyperparameter $\rho$, we apply SAQ to train 4-bit ResNet-18 with different $\rho$ and show the results in Figure~\ref{fig:different_rho}.
+From the results, SAQ is relatively insensitive to $\rho$ as it outperforms SGD for a wide range of values.
+With the increase of $\rho$, the performance of the quantized models improves initially but then deteriorates.
+On the one hand, increasing perturbation strength helps to improve the generalization performance of the quantized model.
+On the other hand, too large $\rho$ may incur optimization difficulty and thus lead to sub-optimal performance.

-\section{Visualization of the loss landscapes}
+\section{Visualization of the Loss Landscapes}

-In this section, we show the loss landscape of different quantized models on CIFAR-100 using the visualization method in~\cite{Li2018VisualizingTL}.
-We show the results in Figures~\ref{fig:r20_loss_landscape_w2},~\ref{fig:r20_loss_landscape_w3} and~\ref{fig:r20_loss_landscape_w4}.
+In this section, we show the loss landscape of different quantized models on ImageNet using the visualization method in~\cite{Li2018VisualizingTL}.
+We show the results in Figures~\ref{fig:r18_loss_landscape} and~\ref{fig:vitb_loss_landscape}.
 The $x$- and $y$-axes of the figures represent two randomly sampled orthogonal directions.
-From the results, the loss landscapes of the quantized models become smoother and flatter with the increase of bitwidth, which shows that training low-precision models is more difficult than training high-precision ones.
-Moreover, the loss landscapes of the quantized models obtained by our \methodshortname are less chaotic and show larger contour interval compared with the SGD counterpart, indicating that \methodshortname is able to find flatter and smoother minima over SGD.
+From the results, the loss landscapes of the quantized models become smoother and flatter with the increase of bitwidth, \jing{suggesting} that smoothing the loss landscapes of the 4-bit quantized models is easier than the 2-bit counterparts.
+Moreover, the loss landscapes of the quantized models obtained by \methodshortname are less chaotic and show larger contour interval compared with the SGD counterpart, indicating that \methodshortname is able to find flatter and smoother minima over SGD.